Rep: Jagger doing well after receiving medical treatment

 NEW YORK (AP) — A representative for Mick Jagger says he has successfully undergone treatment, though no details were provided.

-In a statement released Friday, his rep says Jagger "is doing very well and is expected to make a full recovery."
+In a statement released Friday, Jagger's rep says he "is doing very well and is expected to make a full recovery."

+Jagger thanked his supporters and the hospital that treated him in a tweet Friday.

+"Thank you everyone for all your messages of support, I'm feeling much better now and on the mend — and also a huge thank you to all the hospital staff for doing a superb job," he wrote.

 Last week the Rolling Stones announced they were postponing their latest tour so Jagger can receive medical treatment.